appl-team/appl/docs/tutorials/3_appl_function.md

         ```
         Outputs:
         ```
-        Docstring as a part of the prompt.
+        Docstring as system message.

         Details.
         Another prompt.
         ```
-    1. Otherwise, it will be captured as a prompt.
+    2. Otherwise, it will be captured as a prompt.
 But if the content is not meant to be the docstring of the function, it is recommended to use f-string instead.
         ```python
         @ppl
         def my_function():